vegaprotocol/specs/protocol/0057-reward-functions.md

 Below is a list of reward types that will be built in to Vega and available when proposing or creating a new [Reward](0056-rewards-overview.md).

-## Acceptance Criteria
-- [ ] Built in Reward Functions are discoverable to participants

 ## Trading